nafasebra/multi-theme-calculator/README.md

 # The multi-theme calculator
-### The multi-theme calculator created by react and typescript
+The multi-theme calculator created by react and typescript, The project used TailwindCSS framework for style